-Sir David went on to add that it is not yet too late and that everyone has a part to play and can make a real difference.
+Sir David went on to explain that it is not yet too late and that everyone has a part to play and can make a real difference.

 His words brought the immediacy of the challenge we all face to the fore.
-On a very personal note, they made us angry, sad, scared, and most importantly determined.
-To do what we can to help the cause, even in a small way.
+On a very personal note, they made us angry, sad, frightened for the future, and most importantly, more determined than ever.
+To do everything that we can to help the cause and to make a difference.

-That is why we decided in December 2018 to set up an online community to raise awareness of the challenges we all face and to share ideas and information on how we can all make changes in our everyday lives.
+That is why we decided in December 2018 to set up an online community to raise awareness of the challenges we all face and to seek and share ideas and information on how we can all work towards living more sustainably.